 - Fire Emblem:

-- In some Final Fantasy games, magic would always be successful on targets with "Invisible" status — even Useless Useful Spells.
-For Final Fantasy VI in particular, even Contractual Boss Immunity could not protect against this, making it a Game Breaker of a Good Bad Bug.
+- In many games in the series, magic is always successful on targets with "Invisible" status — even Useless Useful Spells.
+For Final Fantasy VI in particular, even Contractual Boss Immunity cannot protect against this, making it a Game Breaker of a Good Bad Bug.

-- Rosa in Final Fantasy IV had Aim, which makes her bow and arrow attacks always hit.
-This was also carried into the fifth one, and could be used with any weapon.
+- Rosa in Final Fantasy IV has Aim, which makes her bow and arrow attacks always hit.

-- There's also the recurring Blue Magic/Cactaur spell 1000 Needles, which always hits for 1000 damage.
+- There's also the recurring Blue Magic Cactrot spell 1000 Needles, which always hits for 1000 damage.
 Great for enemies with really high defense.

 - In Final Fantasy VIII, the gunblade used by the hero Squall Leonhart has maximum (255%) accuracy even for its most basic model.
 This means that Squall never misses with it, even while affected by the Blind status effect.
 Selphie's final weapon upgrade also gains this property.

-- Final Fantasy Tactics: the "Concentrate" support ability ensures 100% accuracy for all attacks (including magic).
+- Final Fantasy Tactics: the "Concentrate" support ability ignores enemy evasion, giving 100% accuracy for all attacks (including magic), though React abilities can still prevent them.
 If an enemy is asleep, petrified, or stopped, all attacks made against it have 100% hit rate (as the enemy can't dodge).
 And in one of the game's less fair moments, a pair of assassins have entirely unique instant kill moves with 100% accuracy and a long-ranged Stop move with 100% accuracy.
 During an escort mission.

 - In Last Scenario, attack spells note cannot miss, but can't hit critically either.
 As well, there is the late-game spellcard "Slap".
 It executes a physical attack which cannot miss and always deals 1 damage [overlap with Fixed Damage Attack].